insure logo

 Insurance companies tend to have car insurance mileage brackets, and your rates can be higher or lower based on where your annual mileage falls.

-Mileage brackets for car insurance are simply the internal tier system that car insurance companies use to determine if motorists drive an average amount or more or less.
-They are based on each car insurance company’s unique algorithms and on any state laws surrounding this topic.
+Mileage brackets for car insurance are the internal tier system car insurance companies use to determine if motorists drive an average amount or more or less.
+They are based on each car insurance company’s unique algorithms and state laws.

 How to get low-mileage car insurance

-To get the better rates associated with low-mileage car insurance, you must determine if you qualify for such a perk by following the steps below:
+To get the better rates associated with low-mileage car insurance, you must determine if you qualify by following the steps below:

 • Calculate your current average mileage.
 Set your car’s odometer to zero.
 Then, take note of the number of miles your car travels over the next week.
 To get the current annual average mileage, multiply the obtained odometer value by 52.

-• After calculating the current average mileage, reach out to your insurer and ask for the quotes to see if you qualify for the low-mileage auto insurance.
+• After calculating the current average mileage, contact your insurer and ask for quotes to see if you qualify for low-mileage auto insurance.

 • If you drive less than 26 miles per week, you may have another option: “pay per mile” insurance.
 With this type of coverage, you pay for each mile you drive.